TechRetreat/learnathon/mobile/ios/10-Map.md

       ```swift
       extension MapViewController: MKMapViewDelegate {
         func mapView(mapView: MKMapView, viewForAnnotation annotation: MKAnnotation) -> MKAnnotationView? {

         }
       }
       ```
     - This method will be automatically called by the `mapView` for every annotation, including the annotation to indicates the user's location.
 So we can detect if the annotation is the user, and return `nil` in that case like:
      ```swift
      if annotation.isKindOfClass(MKUserLocation.self) { return nil }
      ```
     - Then using the `createViewAnnotationForMapView` method we implemented in the previous module, we can set up a `returnedAnnotationView` constant and assign it to this.
-    - Now, we can set up two images, which you can download [here]() and [here]() and drag it into the "Assets" folder in the prject.
+    - Now, we can set up two images, which you can download [here]() and [here]() and drag it into the "Assets" folder in the project.
 To get these images we can use the following code:
       ```swift
       let notFoundFlag = UIImage(named: "flag")
       let foundFlag = UIImage(named: "foundFlag")